lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

    •	Reflect back the team discussion and suggest which need you heard as the team’s highest priority need.
    •	Facilitate the team to reach consensus on which MTL module will best allow them to explore their highest priority need.

 + Based on the team's input, we have decided that your team's highest priority is INSERT TEXT and the *MTL* module that would best help your team explore actions around this priority is INSERT MODULE NAME.

+## That's it for modeling to learn how to prioritize team needs.

+Next is our Done/Do review.
+Today we reviewed the MTL Menu results, prioritized our team needs, and selected an MTL module.
+Before next time, we will log into the MTL simulation user-interface (sim UI) at mtl.how/sim.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_menu.png" height = "75" width = "110">](http://mtl.how/menu) We prioritized team needs and selected an _MTL_ Module: care coordination (CC), medication management (MM), psychotherapy (PSY), suicide prevention (SP) or aggregate (AGG). | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) Log in to the _MTL_ simulation user interface (sim UI) at mtl.how/sim. |

+## Until next time, thanks for *Modeling to Learn*!